naoshi-higuchi/librestcli/README.md

 # librestcli
-Library for REST API CLI client.
+Library for developing REST API CLI client.

+It is under construction :-)